 III.
 Sometimes God personally chooses kings because of their covenant with Him

 1. God chose David as king because he was a man after God’s own heart (1 Samuel 16:1-13; Acts 13:22).

 2. God’s perfect will is to pick rulers who rule in righteousness (Proverbs 8:15-16).
 Sometimes the church does not give God much of a choice in regards to picking the presidential candidates.
-The last presidential election was one of the weakest in recent memory regarding the available options to elect a godly leader who has biblical standards for their political platform.
+Past presidential elections has one of the weakest in recent memory regarding the available options to elect a godly leader who has biblical standards for their political platform.
 The church needs to go beyond just praying for the elections; we need to train leaders who will be the future presidents!

 3. The books of Samuel and Kings also teach how, even though God personally chose Solomon, Jehu, Saul, and others to be kings to rule for Him, they eventually turned back from following the Lord.
 For example, 1 Samuel 15:10-11, 16:14 show how God was eventually grieved that He chose Saul as king of Israel.

 IV.
 Sometimes leaders are given power over a nation because of the judgment of God